nonchip/gbdumper-firmware/README.md

   * everything else works silently but blocks the input while working

 # Emulator
-there's an emulator feature that replaces the usb serial connection with `stdio` and the cartridge by an emulated bus (connected to a `0xffff` bytes ram buffer) while linking to the actual protocol part of the firmware.
+there's an emulator feature that replaces the usb serial connection with `stdio` and the cartridge by an emulated bus while linking to the actual protocol part of the firmware.

 you can find it in the `emulator` directory.